TL;DR — Custom IoT Product Development at a Glance

 - Ignoring IoT scalability and hidden infrastructure costs.
 To choose the right set of IoT-enabling technologies and design an IoT solution architecture that would grow along with your business, you should partner with a skilled business analyst during the product discovery phase.
 Additionally, you should interview stakeholders both within and outside your company and hire top-notch software architects, no matter the price.

 - Taking IoT security lightly.
-Despite the global IT community and government efforts, the Internet of Things remains a low-hanging fruit for cybercriminals.
-From hard-coding device passwords to using open-source software development tools containing documented vulnerabilities, there are a million ways to overlook IoT security loopholes in your cyber-physical system—and let your customers down.
-That’s why “security by design” should be your IoT product development mantra from day one.
+Despite the global IT community's and governments' efforts, the Internet of Things remains a low-hanging fruit for cybercriminals.
+From hard-coding device passwords to using open-source software development tools containing documented vulnerabilities, there are a million ways to overlook security loopholes in your IoT infrastructure—and let your customers down.
+That's why "security by design" should be your IoT product development mantra from day one.

-Stay tuned for more—and follow Expanice on social media to not miss our next article about IoT-enabling technologies!
-Or drop us a line to discuss your upcoming or ongoing Internet of Things project 👨💻.
+Stay tuned for more—and follow Expanice on social media to not miss industry insights and expert takes on novel technologies disrupting the Internet of Things market!
+Or drop us a line to discuss your upcoming or ongoing IoT project.

 FAQs: Navigating IoT Product Development